 Our Daring Cooks’ December 2011 hostess is Sara from Belly Rumbles !
-Sara chose awesome Cha Sui Bao as our challenge, where we made the buns, Cha Sui, and filling from scratch – delicious!
+Sara chose awesome Char Sui Bao as our challenge, where we made the buns, Char Sui, and filling from scratch – delicious!

-Hmmm..Cha Sui?
-I suppose that’s just another term for it?
-I always thought it was Char Siu, and Char Siu pork and I go way back – well. way back two years ago.
+Mmmm, Char Siu Bao, also known as BBQ pork buns.
+Char Siu pork and I go way back, well. way back two years ago.
 I was actually going to recycle that photo of my Char Siu pork into this post, but once I made it again, I decided to get at least one shot to show I actually did make it again.
 It’s a beautiful thing.
-Ever pick the pieces of it out of your fried rice to eat individually?
+Ever pick the pieces of it out of your fried brown rice to eat individually?

-So, I’ve made Char Siu pork before, and Char Siu Bao before – steamed and baked – with great success.
-I knew this was a challenge I couldn’t miss, not only because I’ve had great success with it, but because pork buns have gone up $1.25 since I last walked out of the local Asian bakery mentioned above.
+So I’ve made Char Siu pork before, with pork shoulder, and Char Siu Bao before, steamed and baked.
+I knew this was a challenge I couldn’t miss, not only because I’ve had great success with both types of pork buns, but because Char Siu Bao aka BBQ pork buns have gone up $1.25 since I last walked out of the local Asian bakery mentioned above.

-On a whim, I decided to do something a little different with them this time.
+On a whim, I decided to do something a little different with the Char Siu pork buns this time.
 I gussied them up a bit with some Chinese characters for Love, Strength, Peace and Harmony.
-I mixed matcha powder with a little egg yolk, painted on the characters, let them dry, then egg washed and baked after rising.
-After one bun, I nixed LOVE.
+I mixed matcha powder with a little egg yolk, painted the characters on the pork buns, let them dry, then egg washed and baked after rising.
+After two pork buns, I nixed LOVE.

 The Chinese character for LOVE has too many lines and details for such a small area.
 It looked like scribble scrabble, so I let it fly solo.
 The LOVE is in the buns, baby.

 As I painted each character on top of the pork buns, a memory came stompin’ back, with clunky high-heels.